Difference Between Indentured Servants And Slaves: Key Differences Explained

 Enslaved People: Basics

 Slavery, by contrast, was a status inherited at birth or captured through war, trade, or raid, and it carried no expiration date.
 Enslaved Africans (and, in some colonies, Indigenous peoples) were considered property, not persons with contractual rights.
 Their labor could be bought, sold, or inherited just like livestock or land.
 Colonial slave codes stripped them of the ability to testify against whites, to own property, or to marry without the master’s consent.
-There was no path to freedom built into the system; emancipation came only through extraordinary acts—manumission by a kindly owner, escape, or, much later, legal abolition.
+There was no path to freedom built into the system; emancipation came only through extraordinary acts—manumission by a kindly owner, escape, or, much later, legal abolition Still holds up..

 Why It Matters / Why People Care

 The distinction also shapes our understanding of resistance.
 Enslaved people, lacking those legal avenues, resisted in different ways: through covert sabotage, cultural preservation, and, when possible, outright revolt.
-And indentured servants sometimes ran away, formed rebellions, or used the courts to protest abusive masters—actions grounded in their temporary legal standing.
+Indentured servants sometimes ran away, formed rebellions, or used the courts to protest abusive masters—actions grounded in their temporary legal standing.
 Both forms of resistance reveal the agency of people whom history often paints as passive victims.

 How It Worked